Subgenus Hoplosmia

 Nesting biology: Unknown.

-Flower preferences: Oligolectic on Asteraceae with a preference for Carduoideae; species of the Cichorioideae and the Asteroideae are exploited as pollen sources as well (A. Müller, unpublished, based on 16 pollen samples from 3 different localities and on field observations).
+Flower preferences: Oligolectic on Asteraceae with a preference for Carduoideae; species of the Cichorioideae and the Asteroideae are occasionally also exploited as pollen sources (Müller, 2018a).

 Osmia (Hoplosmia) spinigera Latreille, 1811